UK Drone Laws 2019: Everything you need to know

 “This crucial technology will detect drones from flying around sensitive sites, including airports and prisons, and develop a range of options to respond to drones, helping to prevent a repeat of incidents such as that recently experienced at Gatwick.”

-As mentioned above, UK drone laws have been subject to regular changes and, though it isn’t yet clear when the new legislation will come into force, plenty more changes could be made in the near future.
+As mentioned above, UK drone laws have been subject to regular changes, and plenty more tweaks could be made in the near future.

 Anyone who flouts that 400ft rule could be charged with “recklessly or negligently acting in a manner likely to endanger an aircraft or any person in an aircraft”, and face a fine of up to £2500 or up to five years in prison.

 So what steps might the government take next?

 On April 26, the Civil Aviation Authority (CAA) opened a consultation on a proposed £16.50 annual charge for the incoming UK Drone Registration Scheme.
 The registration is set to launch on October 1 2019, and will be a legal requirement under the Air Navigation Order (ANO) from November 30.

 “All those in the UK operating drones or model aircraft between 250 grams and 20 kilograms must register by the end of November 2019,” the CAA says.
 “From the same period, remote pilots will be required to take an online safety test.
 Failure to comply with these rules could lead to a fine of £1,000.”

 It says the £16.50 figure was based on the assumption that it would see 170,000 registrations during the first 18 months of the scheme’s lifespan.

 “The Government has provided a significant amount of taxpayer funding to cover the costs of developing the new drone registration scheme up until 1 October 2019,” the CAA explains.
 “From that date onwards, the costs of running the scheme will be borne by those who use it under the user pays principle.
 This is because as a statutory body, the CAA has to recover its costs from those it regulates.”